Alicepinch/stay-in-st-tropez/README.md

 ### Surface

 #### Design:
-For the overall design of this project I wanted it to be simple yet asthetically pleasing ensuring I captured the look and feel of the South of France throughout.
+For the overall design of this project I wanted it to be simple yet aesthetically pleasing ensuring I captured the look and feel of the South of France throughout.

 #### Typography:
 The fonts that I have decided to use for this project are Poppins and Roboto from Googlefonts.
 The fall back font chosen is sans-sherif.
 Poppins has been used for all headings and Roboto for all other text on the website.
 I chose these fonts as they were simple, clean and complimented each other well.

 #### Colour Scheme
 The colours used on the website were chosen as these are the colours usually associated with the South of France.
 Lavender is the flower of the Provence so I wanted to ensure that this was used throughout.
-The beige background represents the buildings and the brown represents the classic shutter you would find on a french chateau.
-As the colours that have been used are soft I chose to use a shade of grey too compliment this for the body text, website name and logo.
+The beige background represents the buildings and the brown represents the classic shutter you would find on a French chateau.
+As the colours that have been used are soft, I chose to use a shade of grey to compliment this for the body text, website name and logo.
 The lavender has been used for all CTA's, links and subheadings on the website.
 The brown has been used as the hover colour for all links and CTA's.

 ![Colour Pallet](docs/readme/st-tropez-colour-pallett.png)